Singapore Research Grant Call 2022 on Workforce Development and Lifelong Learning

 RESEARCH THEMES

-• Theme A: Developing Effective Adult Learning Pedagogies & Skills Development Strategies
+Theme A: Developing Effective Adult Learning Pedagogies, and Skills Development and Enterprise Strategies

 CHALLENGE STATEMENTS